Skip to Content

 2. Cook until you can easily push a fork through the olives (approximately 45 minutes, add a little more water if needed), then drain water.

-3. Add tomato sauce and chicken consommé powder, bring to a boil, then lower heat to medium.
+3. Add tomato sauce and consommé powder, bring to a boil, then lower heat to medium.

 4. Roll meat into 1-inch balls.